Skip to main content

 Driving Cross-Selling and Building Strong Relationships with Data

 Cross-selling—ensuring all applicable practice groups within a law firm are introduced to the client—is a critical use case for data-driven relationship building and account growth.
-Remember, 80% of your revenue often comes from 20% of your clients!
+Afterall, 80% of your revenue often comes from 20% of your clients.

-To this effect, tools like Introhive find new opportunities in the client data you already have and help you identify untapped revenue in accounts where you have established relationships.
+To this effect, tools like Introhive analyze business relationship data to find new opportunities in the client data you already have.
+These insights help you identify untapped revenue in accounts where you have established relationships.
 This is done by combining billing, customer relationship data, and opportunity data to seamlessly spot opportunities to expand into existing accounts by cross-selling and upselling your products or services.
 This type of analysis also identifies accounts that don’t have incoming revenue in other lines of business.
 All together, these hidden opportunities in your data—which can be easily uncovered with the right tools—are “the white space” where you will find gaps in client needs that you can then work to fill with your products or services.

 As an example, following the merger of Wilson Legal and Stanton Allen, and just 120 days after going live with Introhive, the new Wilson Allen firm realized the following results: